Charnwood-Eco-Hub/charnwood-eco-hub.github.io/_workshops-and-events/2025-12-06-christmas-jumper-workshop-dec25.md

 No sewing experience needed - just bring your imagination and a spirit of sustainability!

-The workshop costs £10 per person, mince pie and soft drink included.
+The workshop costs £10 per person, mince pie and hot drink included.
+Bring your own jumper, all other materials provided.

 You can book in person in the Hub, using the QR code on the poster below or here - [DIY Christmas Jumper Workshop](https://www.eventbookings.com/b/event/diy-christmas-jumper-workshop)